Australian Associated Press: History

 For a decade prior to 1895, three organisations supplied overseas news to Australia, The Argus group, The Age group, and the Reuters telegraph agency.
 In 1895, these services merged into the Australian Press Association, which had an exclusive contract with Reuters for its foreign newswire service.
 A 1909 Senate inquiry found that the association was a monopolistic cartel, and financed a short-lived alternative service.
 A competitor was established in 1911, called the United Cable Service, which competed for exclusive access to Reuters' foreign newswire service.
 Initially serving The Sun and The Herald, the service drew on the London newspaper The Times, and would be headed by Keith Murdoch from 1915 to 1921.
 The Australian Press Association and the United Cable Service agreed on an arrangement for shared access in 1926.
 In the early 1930s they set up an 'omnibus' service, dividing routine work like court cases and ship movements.
 When several of the newspapers who were part of the Australian Press Association folded, the two services began discussions on merging.
 In 1935, Murdoch brokered a merger between the two competitors to cut down costs, which established the Australian Associated Press as a not-for-profit cooperative with 14 newspaper shareholders.
 The AAP had an initial staff of 12, with London and New York bureaus.
 Murdoch became the AAP's first chairman, and would serve until 1940.
-Its charter laid out that the service was to provide:"the most accurate and most searching information of all the world’s activities and thought without any tendency toward or opportunity for the exercise of political partisanship or bias".Initially, the AAP only functioned to provide overseas news to the Australian media, as major newspapers at the time had long-standing groups for local news syndication.
+Its charter laid out that the service was to provide:"the most accurate and most searching information of all the world's activities and thought without any tendency toward or opportunity for the exercise of political partisanship or bias".The AAP initially only functioned to provide overseas news to the Australian media, as major newspapers at the time had long-standing groups for local news syndication.
 In 1947, the agency became a shareholder in the Reuters telegraph agency, providing the AAP with windfall profits as well as representation on the Reuters board.
+Reuters sent British journalist Duncan Percy Hooper on secondment to AAP and after a year he was appointed AAP's first Editor in September 1949 and later General Manager.
+On March 31st 1977, Hooper retired as General Manager succeeded by Lee Casey then Assistant General Manager.
 In addition to its initial bureaux in London and New York, in the 1950s the AAP partnered with the Reuters telegraph agency to post AAP-Reuters correspondents in Asia.
 In the 1970s, the AAP began to offer federal parliamentary reporting from Canberra as well as court, sports, racing and stock market reporting.
 By 1972 the AAP had correspondents in Beijing, Los Angeles, Port Moresby, Saigon (today Ho Chi Minh City), Singapore, Suva and Wellington, as well as all Australian states and territories.
 At this time the AAP experienced a large growth in its newsroom, from 40 journalists in 1970 to 120 in 1980, and as a result of the AAP's high-pressured environment there was also a high turnover of around 1000 journalists in that period.